How Acciona and BMD drive their schedule daily on METRONET

 Jeff Tyloo

-Construction Lead at ACCIONA
+Construction Lead, ACCIONA

 One of the most critical elements of the scheme is the delivery of the Victoria Park-Canning Level Crossing Removal Project within an 18-month planned closure of the Armadale line.